-Enhancing the classic flavor of Chai into Muffins by adding a Light Citrus Zest and studded with Pomegranate Arils.
-All blanketed with a Naturally Pink Colored Pomegranate-Chai Glaze which Beautifully Overflows the Muffin Tops.
+Enhancing the classic flavor of Chai into Muffins by adding a Light Citrus Zest and studded Pomegranate Arils.
+The Orange Chai Muffins are blanketed with a Naturally Pink Colored Pomegranate-Chai Glaze which Beautifully Overflows the Muffin Tops.

 Two months ago, I tried the flavor of chai for the first time by mistakenly grabbing a chai tea bag when I meant to go for English breakfast.
 A favorable mistake because I now prefer chai over other black teas.

 As it turns out, I may have a slight obsession with having to start my mornings with a cup of chai tea.
 No judgement, coffee drinkers.
 This is my version of what you go through.

 With a light splash of creamer and one sugar, it’s a perfect way to start my morning breakfast.
 And now, I took it up a notch by creating a chai muffin to go with.